Life Insurance and Family Law (A Primer)

 If policy premiums are not paid on the insurance policy owned by the ILIT, the policy will simply lapse.
 If the policy is permanent insurance with substantial cash value, the cash value can be used to pay the premiums until it is exhausted or, alternatively, the cash value can be used to pay for a reduced amount of paid up insurance.

 Second To Die Policies of Divorce

 Insurance companies issue so-called second to die or survivorship policies.
-Some insurers structure this arrangement in a second insured rider.
-Always check to determine a policy's riders and limitations.
+Some insurers structure this arrangement as a second insured rider.
+The Orange County divorce attorney should always check to determine a policy’s riders and limitations.
 These policies are designed to provide that the insurance policy proceeds are paid on the death of the last of the two to die.
 These policies are typically used in estate plans.
 In a divorce, this type of policy can be awarded to either party.
-The value should be addressed in a divorce in a manner consistent with the comments set forth herein.
+The value should be addressed in a divorce in a manner consistent with the comments set forth above.
 Insurance companies are not likely to divide these types of policies between the parties.